Dariechka/Presentation-Assignment-Overview/README.md

 One of the factors contributing to Linux’s widespread adoption is the development of distributions, or “distros”.
 These are complete operating systems built around the Linux kernel, packaged with utilities, libraries, and software applications.
-Notable distros like Debian, Red Hat, Ubuntu, and Fedora have emerged, each catering to specific user needs and technical requirements.
+Notable distros like Debian, CentOs, and ArchLinux have emerged, each catering to specific user needs and technical requirements.
 The diversity of distros has played a crucial role in making Linux accessible to a broad audience.

 ✅